cloudogu/terraform-provider-redmine/docs/usage_en.md

 terraform plan # shows what Terraform would do during "apply" terraform apply # performs the action of the terraform script against redmine
 ```

+# Behaviour of selected Redmine entities

+## Projects

+Projects contain the fields "ID" as well as "Identifier" and can exactly zero or one time in Redmine.
+The ID is merely a technical identifier and will be computed upon Project creation.
+Referencing a project from other entities aside (f. i. the issue resource in the example above), the ID is not part of defining a project within a Terraform script .

+In contrast to that, the project identifier is a human-readable string that cannot be computed automatically.
+Instead, the project identifier must be chosen by the user.
+Because the project identifier cannot be changed during a project's lifetime, changing the identifier of an existing project will be considered an error (technically Redmine silently would ignore this change which would leave a bogus Terraform state).
+Quintessentially, **it is impossible to change an existing project's identifier.**